 In the late-afternoon shade, they sit around brewing sweet yellow tea (the traditional way, over coals), humming to the voice of Phil Collins swooning from the speakers of an MP3 player.
 The coals are glowing red as the song reaches its crescendo.
 “I’ve been waiting for this moment for all my life,” Monsieur Collins is singing.

 Drumbeat.
 The pot boils.
 Tea’s ready.
 I am invited to sit with them and they pour me a glass as we chat in French about our favourite music.
 It seems they are fans of the classic sounds of Francis Cabrel and Rod Stewart.
 But Phil Collins is their favourite.

 Everywhere across the Sahara, I am met by these fusions of two worlds—the Western with the Islamic; the Old with the New; traditional society with encroaching modernity.
-I’ve met goat-herders with smartphones; tribesmen who’ve visited Paris; imams in Real Madrid jerseys.
-The anthropologist Ines Kohl writes that the Tuareg often refer to their Toyota pickup trucks as “alam n japon”—Japanese camel.
+I’ve met goat-herders with smartphones; tribesmen who’ve visited Paris; Imams in Real Madrid jerseys.
+The anthropologist Ines Kohl writes that the Tuareg often refer to their Toyota pickup trucks as “alam n japon”— a Japanese camel.